-The vast majority of Administrative Law Judges (ALJs) who hear Social Security disability cases are fair-minded and respectful of the disability applicants who appear before them.
+The vast majority of administrative law judges (ALJs) who hear Social Security disability cases are fair-minded and respectful of the disability applicants who appear before them.
 But if you catch the wrong ALJ at the wrong time, you may feel like you didn't get a full and fair opportunity to present your case.
 Perhaps the ALJ's aggressive questioning crossed a line into outright rudeness or disrespect, or maybe the judge made comments to you that clearly demonstrated he or she was biased against you.
 While these things happen only rarely, they do still happen.
-It's important to know what to do at the hearing and afterwards if the ALJ in your case acts improperly.
+It's important to know what to do at the hearing and afterward if the ALJ in your case acts improperly.

 Social Security regulations state that disability applicants are entitled to a full and fair hearing before an ALJ.
 Here are some examples of judges' actions that would likely prevent a full and fair hearing:

-What should you do if you believe the ALJ is showing bias or hostility at your hearing?
-First of all, try to stay calm and avoid escalating the situation by behaving inappropriately yourself.
+What should you do at your hearing if you believe the ALJ is showing bias or hostility?
+First of all, try to stay calm and avoid escalating the situation by behaving appropriately.
 Then focus on doing what lawyers call "preserving the record" for appeal.
 While the audio of your hearing will be recorded, most hearings are not videotaped.
 If the judge says or does something that isn't captured by the recording equipment, you should try to state for the record what has happened.